Good Hotel Guide Review

-sitting room, dining room, study/hall, butler’s pantry, free Wi-Fi, in-room TV (Freeview), ‘reasonably sized’ garden (secluded outdoor hot tub), parking, unsuitable for disabled.
+sitting room, dining room, study/hall, butler’s pantry, free Wi-Fi, in-room TV (Freeview), ‘reasonably sized’ garden (secluded outdoor hot tub).

 all day in sitting room and dining room.